cosmos/governance/bestpractices.md

 # Best Practices for Drafting a Community-Spend Proposal

 ## Engage directly with the voting community and seek feedback
-#### Last updated: Feb 14, 2020
+#### Last updated: Mar 27, 2020
 Engagement is likely to be critical to the success of a proposal.
 There are many different ways to engage.

-One strategy involves a few stages of engagement before and after submitting a proposal on chain.
-In the first stage of this strategy, you should engage people informally about your idea.
+One strategy involves a few stages of engagement before and after submitting a proposal on chain. **Why do it in stages?** It's a more conservative approach to save resources.
+The idea is to check in with key stakeholders at each stage before investing more resources into developing your proposal.

+In the first stage of this strategy, you should engage people (ideally experts) informally about your idea.
+Does it make sense?
+Are there critical flaws?
+Does it need to be reconsidered?
+If you're already confident about your idea, skip to Stage 2.

 **Note**: this guide likely fails to capture all ways of engaging.
 Perhaps you could bring your idea to a podcast or a hackathon.
 You could host an AMA on [Reddit](https://www.reddit.com/r/cosmosnetwork) or host a Q&A (questions & answers) video call.
-Try to go above and beyond what's recommended here--experiment, and use your strengths.
+Try to go above and beyond what's recommended here--experiment, and use your strengths and connections.

 ### Stage 1: Your Idea
 ### Not yet confident about your idea?